-Single Gap Run Fit From A 4-2-5
+Single Gap Run Fits

 The single gap run fit is the most common type of run fit.
 It requires one defender to worry about 1 gap.
 The defensive line is often shaded toward the gap they control, along with the linebackers lining up in the gap they will control.

-The Mike (M) and Sam (S) linebacker are responsible for the other A and B gaps.
-Linebackers must be able to move with the line of scrimmage in order to maintain their gaps.
+The Mike (M) and Sam (S) linebackers are responsible for the other A and B gaps.
+Linebackers must be able to move with the line of scrimmage to maintain their gaps.

 The nose tackle in a 3-4 defense often plays a two-gap technique.
 This requires him to punch through the center and play both A-gaps.
-The nose playing a 2-gap techniques allows for the linebacker behind him to scrape to the football, without having to fight over an offensive lineman.
+The nose is playing a 2-gap technique that allows the linebacker behind him to scrape to the football without fighting over an offensive lineman.